Amount: £90 000.00

 Democratic processes rely on the engagement and participation of an interested electorate if they are to succeed.
 In the Commonwealth Caribbean countries, there is generally an apathy towards the community engagement process – particularly at the local government level – largely due to a lack of knowledge and cynicism about civic participation and local governance.

+The Caribbean Association of Local Government Authorities (CALGA) is working with young people to help them constructively engage with local government.
 This project will work to develop student councils in secondary schools, which will send representatives to specially created Junior Councils that will provide a structured interface between young people and local government institutions.

 The young people on these Junior Councils will be trained in the local government system, participatory governance and advocacy and lobbying techniques, giving them the capabilities and confidence needed to effectively engage with authorities.